When adding a prefix you sometimes have to drop or change a letter.

 Test yourself using the 'Listen and Spell' spelling test.

-Print worksheets and activities: Prefixes which change
+Print spelling worksheets and activities: Prefixes which change

 Handwriting worksheets: Prefixes which change